jzills/HmacManager/RELEASING.md

 Tagging is automated by `.github/workflows/tag.yml`: it fires whenever a PR whose head branch starts with `release/` is merged into `main`, extracts the artifact and version from the branch name (`.github/scripts/extract-version.sh`), and pushes the matching prefixed tag.
 Merging into `main` with a direct `git push` (bypassing a PR) will **not** trigger a release — the merge must go through a PR for `tag.yml` to fire.

+> **Prerequisite for `gh pr merge --auto`:** the examples below queue the merge with `--auto`, which requires the repository's **Allow auto-merge** setting to be enabled (Settings → General → Pull Requests) and at least one required status check on `main`.
+If auto-merge is disabled, `gh pr merge --auto` errors out — drop `--auto` and run `gh pr merge --merge` to merge immediately once checks are green.

 ## Artifacts and Tag Prefixes

 | Artifact | Release branch | Tag format | Trigger |